ktshen/CSE571-TeamProject/README.md

 - Afsinur Rahman
 • Coding part: Created new layouts, and performed analysis.
 - Kuan-Ting Shen
-• Coding part: Implemented the BFS, A-STAR search in Bidirectional search, and performed analysis.
+• Coding part: Implemented the bidirectional adaptations of BFS and A*, and performed analysis.
 Bidirectional search.